nyuad-astroparticle/vibration_testing/README.md

 # vibration_testing
-This repo has the code to analyze vibrational test data
+This repo has the code to analyze vibrational test data produced by a trend curve of the oscilloscope